signicat/OIDC-MLE/authorize-encrypt-examples/README.md

 Requires pipenv.

-`pipenv shell` & `pipenv run python ConsentEncrypt.py` should do the trick.
+`pipenv install` & `pipenv run python ConsentEncrypt.py` should do the trick.

 ### node.js